Go to main contentsGo to search barGo to main menu

 “I felt trapped,” Snow said.

-Several ranchers echoed that concern, asking whether signing a new BLM permit, which reflects reduced Animal Unit Months under the revised allotments, could later be used against them in compensation negotiations.
+Several ranchers echoed that concern, asking whether signing a new BLM permit, which reflects reduced Animal Unit Months under the revised allotments, would signify acceptance of the proposed compensation terms.

-After discussion, BLM officials agreed to amend the permit language to explicitly state that signing does not affect compensation agreements.
-Payne and other ranchers indicated that clarification would make ranchers more comfortable moving forward.
+It was agreed that the permit language would be modified to explicitly state that signing does not affect compensation agreements.
+Payne and other ranchers indicated that clarification would make them more comfortable moving forward.

 Even with that adjustment, frustration remained.